-Diarrhea/Vomiting: Any child who experiences an episode of diarrhea or vomiting the previous night or in the morning before school should remain at home.
-The child should return to school 24 hours after the last episode.
+Diarrhea/Vomiting: Any child who experiences an episode of diarrhea or vomiting, the previous night or in the morning before school, should remain at home.
+The child can return to school 24 hours after the last episode.

-Upper Respiratory Infection: Any child under a physician’s care for bronchitis, strep throat or any other upper respiratory infection which warrants antibiotics may, with the written permission of the doctor, return to school at least 24 hours after the start of antibiotic therapy.
-A child who has a cold, which is not accompanied by fever or a severe cough, may attend school.
+Upper Respiratory Infection: Any child under a physician’s care for bronchitis, strep throat, or any upper respiratory infection warranting antibiotics may, with the written permission of the doctor, return to school at least 24-hours after the onset of antibiotic therapy.
+A child who has a cold, not accompanied by a fever or cough, may attend school.

 Conjunctivitis (Pink Eye): This can be highly contagious; children may return to school after being treated with written permission from the physician.